aitianyu-cn/tianyu-csp/.doc/DatabaseTemplate.md

 This doc will describe some default database table structure which should not be changed.
 All the definitions are based on `MySQL` database, for other database, please take the corresponding documents as reference.

+## System Part

+In this part, all sections are working for system default setting.

 ### Logger Table

 Logger table is used to record all the log from project running.
 All the records of this table are continue increased and not able to modify.
 There is a possible to clear logs by admin privilege.
 The table definition please follow the following structure.